 Precertification and Concurrent Review for Clinical Appropriateness

 The EHP Medical Management and Pharmacy Departments have precertification and clinical review processes to help ensure quality and cost-effective medical care for HBP members.
+Please note, Emergency Services do not require precertification.

 Precertification